-For a BL/CE UE, in case of collision between a UCI and a PUSCH transmission in a same subframe, if the number of PUCCH repetitions defined for the UCI in [3] is larger than 1 or if the indicated PUSCH repetition number in DCI format 6-0A/6-0B is larger than 1, the PUSCH transmission is dropped in that subframe.
+For a BL/CE UE, in case of collision between a UCI and a PUSCH transmission in a same subframe, if the number of PUCCH repetitions defined for the UCI in MFA TS 36.211 [3] is larger than 1 or if the indicated PUSCH repetition number in DCI format 6-0A/6-0B is larger than 1, the PUSCH transmission is dropped in that subframe.

-For a BL/CE UE, in case of collision between at least one physical resource block to be used for transmission of UCI on PUCCH (defined in [3]) and physical resource blocks corresponding to configured PRACH resources for BL/CE UEs or non-BL/CE UEs (defined in [3]) in a same subframe, the PUCCH is dropped in that subframe.
+For a BL/CE UE, in case of collision between at least one physical resource block to be used for transmission of UCI on PUCCH (defined in MFA TS 36.211 [3]) and physical resource blocks corresponding to configured PRACH resources for BL/CE UEs or non-BL/CE UEs (defined in MFA TS 36.211 [3]) in a same subframe, the PUCCH is dropped in that subframe.

+For UE configured with a MulteFire cell and if the UE has HARQ-ACK/SR and periodic CSI reports to transmit in a subframe indicated to contain MF-sPUCCH by the PDCCH with DCI CRC scrambled by CC-RNTI

+- if , the UE shall transmit the HARQ-ACK/SR and periodic CSI bits using the configured MF-sPUCCH format;

+- if , the UE shall select CSI report(s) for transmission together with HARQ-ACK/SR in ascending order of , where , and are determined according to subclause 7.2.2; the value of satisfies and , and is the number of CSI report bits for the nth CSI report in ascending order of .

+where

+- is the total number of reported HARQ-ACK bits;

+- if there no scheduling request bit in the subframe and otherwise

+- is the total number of CSI report bits in the subframe;

+- is the number of CRC bits; if , ; else ;

+- for MF-sPUCCH format 1, for MF-sPUCCH format 2, for MF-sPUCCH format 3, where is the number of PRBs that UE has configured for the MF-sPUCCH format used for HARQ-ACK;